HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

       "enduser_id": "5b054129-9139-4300-b40a-2e1154e1edb8"
   }
   ```
+  - While you can see our Onboard an Enduser tutorial to learn how to onboard a basic enduser, in this one we're going to briefly and explicitly understand the small changes that need to take place for the enduser to be able to hold a **Railsbank Debit Card**.
+  - So, to onboard a **card-holding** enduser, assuming you have purchased the **Railsbank-Direct-Debit-1** product, you need to paste the following into your terminal or testing tool, making sure to replace the example values for your own.

   - You can Fetch enduser to retrieve all the information about the enduser - including their card details, once they've been created!